Method article for rigorous AI-accelerated research

 AI assistance becomes reliably useful when it is placed inside governance that externalizes constraints and separates generation from acceptance.

 Table 1.
-Observed principles (condensed) and what they operationally mean
+Observed principles and what they operationally mean

 Principle Operational meaning Why it matters for rigor

 P1.
-Specifications are governance Specs define stable intent, act as external memory, and bound the agent’s solution space; micro‑specs prevent drift at file/module granularity.
-Without governance, synthetic System 1 reinterprets tasks over iterations, producing un‑auditable divergence.
+Specifications are governance Specs define stable intent, act as external memory, and bound the agent's solution space.
+Micro-specs prevent drift at file and module granularity.
+Without governance, synthetic System 1 reinterprets tasks over iterations and produces unauditable divergence.

 P2.
-Separate generation from validation LLMs propose; deterministic checks or independent review gates accept/reject; narrative rationales are never sufficient.
-Reduces confirmation bias and “fluent but wrong” acceptance; enforces objective criteria.
+Separate generation from validation LLMs propose; deterministic checks or independent review gates accept or reject.
+Narrative rationales are never sufficient.
+Reduces confirmation bias and fluent-but-wrong acceptance while enforcing objective criteria.

 P3.
-Traceability is first‑class Requirements map to implementations and tests; changes are justified against explicit constraints; evidence is logged.
+Traceability is first-class Requirements map to implementations and tests.
+Changes are justified against explicit constraints, and evidence is logged.
 Enables audit, regression control, and reproducibility under rapid iteration.

 P4.
-Epistemic redundancy Different models/agents assume distinct roles; outputs are reviewed and challenged independently; disagreement is surfaced early.
-Reduces correlated error and premature consensus; approximates adversarial review.
+Epistemic redundancy Different models or agents assume distinct roles.
+Outputs are reviewed and challenged independently, and disagreement is surfaced early.
+Reduces correlated error and premature consensus.
+It approximates adversarial review.

 P5.
 Representational commitments Use DSLs, typed interfaces, theory layers, structured IRs, and invariants so validation has defined semantics.
 Eliminates ambiguity that would otherwise hide hallucinations and incoherence.

 P6.
-Global coherence Evaluate long‑horizon consistency, invariants, regression suites, and cross‑artifact coherence (spec↔code↔docs).
-LLMs optimize local plausibility; research fails at interfaces and over time.
+Global coherence Evaluate long-horizon consistency, invariants, regression suites, and cross-artifact coherence across spec, code, and documentation.
+LLMs optimize local plausibility.
+Research usually fails at interfaces and over time.

 These principles jointly reframe the researcher's role.
 In AI-accelerated settings, comparative advantage shifts from producing raw text and code to designing constraint systems, specifying goals precisely, and auditing outputs.